 }

-In the above file, we imported the Laravel\Passport\HasApiTokens
+In this file, you imported the Laravel\Passport\HasApiTokens

 'guards' => [